sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 printf("%d", ptr[0]);
 ```

 Since `ptr` has been freed, the second call to `malloc` (which is of same size as the first) is likely to allocate the free space `ptr` points to.
-Now, lets assume a malicious attacker managed to store a dangerous payload in this space.
+Now, let's assume a malicious attacker managed to store a dangerous payload in this space.
 Since the program tries to use `ptr` after it has been freed, it might actually end up accessing the attacker's payload, not the original `ptr` data as intended!

 Double free errors occur upon consecutive `free()` call with the same memory address.
-For instance, consider the following code snippet taken from a Double-Free Toyota ITC test case:
+For instance, consider the following code snippet from our test cases (described in the evaluation section):

 ``` c
 int main() {